drgmr/tagger/README.md

 - `cd` into `/opt/app`
 - Install dependencies with `mix deps.get`
 - Create and migrate your database with `mix ecto.setup`
+- Export your configuration according to the `External requirements` section
 - Start Phoenix with `iex -S mix phx.server`
 - Enjoy your interactive session